hanedanelif/degree-ratio-sombor-chemical-trees/README.md

-# Degree-Ratio Sombor Indices of Chemical Trees — Computational Reproducibility Materials
+# Degree-Ratio Sombor Indices of Chemical Trees: Ratio Profiles, Structural Discrimination, and Property-Specific Resolution in Alkane QSPR — Computational Reproducibility Materials

 This repository provides the computational materials associated with the manuscript **“Degree-Ratio Sombor Indices of Chemical Trees: Ratio Profiles, Structural Discrimination, and Property-Specific QSPR Resolution.”**